minji-mia/MAWILab-networkdata-preprocess/README.md

 - Network scan TCP are labels starting with the prefixes "ntscACK","ntscSYN","sntscSYN","ntscTCP","ntscnull","ntscXmas","ntscFIN" and "dntscSYN"
 - DoS are labels starting with the prefixes "DoS","distributed_dos","ptpDoS","sptpDoS","DDoS" and "rflat"

+## CSV format
+Since MAWILab v1.1, anomalies are also reported in CSV format.
+Each line in the CSV files consists of a 4-tuple describing the traffic characteristics (similar to filters in the admd format) and additional information such as the heuristic and taxonomy classification results.
+The actual order of the fields is given by the CSV files header:

+anomalyID, srcIP, srcPort, dstIP, dstPort, taxonomy, heuristic, distance, nbDetectors, label
+- anomalyID is a unique anomaly identifier.
+Several lines in the CSV file can describe different sets of packets that belong to the same anomaly.
+The anomalyID field permits to identify lines that refer to the same anomaly.
+- srcIP is the source IP address of the identified anomalous traffic (optional).
+- srcPort is the source port of the identified anomalous traffic (optional).
+- dstIP is the destination IP address of the identified anomalous traffic (optional).
+- dstPort is the destination port of the identified anomalous traffic (optional).
+- taxonomy is the category assigned to the anomaly using the taxonomy for backbone traffic anomalies.
+- heuristic is the code assigned to the anomaly using simple heuristic based on port number, TCP flags and ICMP code.
+- distance is the difference Dn-Da, see XML Schema (admd).
+- nbDetectors is the number of configurations (detector and parameter tuning) that reported the anomaly.
+- label is the MAWILab label assigned to the anomaly, it can be either: anomalous, suspicious, or notice.

 ## Reference
 http://www.fukuda-lab.org/mawilab/